-- A minimum of £2,000,000.00 (two million) third party liability insurance (or such other minimum sum which may be stipulated in writing) is required to be maintained for all vessels lifted on any Ports of Jersey administered properties - Vessel insurance, and third party liability indemnities, must be maintained whilst a vessel ashore on any Ports of Jersey administered property. - The responsibility to ensure that adequate and appropriate insurance cover for other activities undertaken whilst on any Ports of Jersey administered properties lies wholly with those engaged in those activities. - Ports of Jersey does not accept any liability for injury, loss or damage to property whilst on Ports of Jersey owned or administered property. - 8 Contractors as defined by this Code of Practice are required to be registered as Ports of Jersey 'Authorised Contractors'.
+- 5. A minimum of £2,000,000.00 (two million) third party liability insurance (or such other minimum sum which may be stipulated in writing) is required to be maintained for all vessels lifted on any Ports of Jersey administered properties. - 6.
+Vessel insurance, and third-party liability indemnities, must be maintained whilst a vessel is ashore on any Ports of Jersey administered property. - 7.
+The responsibility to ensure that adequate and appropriate insurance cover for other activities (including boat hoisting/lifting) undertaken whilst on any Ports of Jersey administered properties lies wholly with those engaged in those activities. - 8.
+Ports of Jersey does not accept any liability for injury, loss or damage to property whilst on Ports of Jersey owned or administered property. - 9.
+Contractors as defined by this Code of Practice are required to be registered as Ports of Jersey 'Authorised Contractors'.
 Authorisation must be applied for, and will be granted, through the Harbour Master and is subject to both Health and Safety and Insurance assessment.